lpe234/Qt-Python-Binding-Examples/qt-tools/qt-designer/qt-designer.md

-﻿# A short guide for Qt Designer
+﻿# A Short Guide for Qt Designer

+## Synopsis

+How to use Qt Designer in PySide project?

  - draw UI with Qt Designer, save it into foo.ui
- - convert .ui to .py by pyuic4
+ - convert foo.ui to foo.py by pyuic4
  - import it in your main.py
+ - fix compatible problem in foo.py

+## Demo

 pyuic4 is provider by 'py27-pyside-tools' on Mac OS X MacPorts.

     pyuic4 add_group.ui -o add_group.py

-import and use add_group.py
+import add_group.py in your main.py:

 ```
 #!/usr/bin/env python